InsanusMokrassar/ktgbotapi/README.md

 ## Compatibility

-This version compatible with [29th of July 2019 update of TelegramBotAPI](https://core.telegram.org/bots/api#july-29-2019).
+This version compatible with [31th of December 2019 update of TelegramBotAPI (version 4.5)](https://core.telegram.org/bots/api#december-31-2019).
 There is Telegram Passport API exception of implemented functionality, which was presented in [August 2018 update of TelegramBotAPI](https://core.telegram.org/bots/api#august-27-2018) update.
 It will be implemented as soon as possible.
 All APIs that are not included are presented